shreyak22/student-attendance/README.md

 # Student Attendance System

 ## Overview
+A Spring Boot application to track attendance of every class being organized by non-profit organizations.
-Student Attendance System is a web application that allows users to easily record, and track student attendance so teacher's have better data for each class.
+This is a Student Attendance System that allows users to easily record, and track student attendance so teacher's have better data for each class.

 ## Features